CallumBeaney/blogge/content/blog/gawain.md

 ### Tolkien's modernisation:

-Tolkien understood the Pearl Poet well; his translation is semantically faithful, and the glossary & notes to the original with E.V.
+Tolkien understood the Pearl Poet well - his translation is semantically faithful, and the glossary & notes to the original with E.V.
 Gordon and Norman Davis are superlative in quality.
-His modernisation by necessity forces poetic English of the 1900s into the structure and logic of that of the 1300s:
+His modernisation by necessity forces poetic English of the 1300s into the structure and logic of that of the 1900s:

 ```
 after Christmas there came the crabbed Lenten